saarasio/enroute/README.md

 ![](https://getenroute.io/images/enroute-logo.svg)

-Enroute makes it easy to run Envoy as an API Gateway.
+EnRoute makes it easy to run Envoy as an API Gateway.
 You can use it for microservices running inside Kubernetes or any service running standalone when there is no Kubernetes.

 What makes it easy is simple REST APIs to configure the Standalone gateway or CRDs to configure the Kubernetes Ingress Gateway.
 Plugins provide the ability to add fine-grained route-level or global policies and traffic control.